Paley-Wiener theorems for a p-adic spherical variety: The Schwartz space

 where $~^\inv$ here denotes $\mathscr S_w$-invariants. \end{theorem}

-In particular, the existence of a ring $\mathfrak z^\sm(X)$ of multipliers on $\mathcal S(X)$, as described in Corollary \ref{mult-sm}, immediately follows from either of the above two versions of the Paley-Wiener theorem for the Schwartz space:
+In particular, the existence of a ring $\mathfrak z^\sm(X)$ of multipliers on $\mathcal S(X)$, as described in Corollary \ref{mult-sm}, immediately follows from either of the above two versions of our Paley--Wiener theorem for the Schwartz space:

 \begin{corollary} Let where the exponent $~\inv$ denotes invariants of all the isomorphisms induced by triples $(\Theta,\Omega, w\in W_X(\Omega,\Theta))$.

 There is a canonical action of $\mathfrak z^\sm(X)$ by continuous $G$-endomorphisms on $\mathcal S(X)$, characterized by the property that for every $\Theta$, considering the map: